12 Substation Protection Equipment You Must Recognize

 Transmission Substation

 A step-up transmission substation collects electricity from a nearby generating station.
 It boosts the voltage for transmission to farther areas using a sizable power transformer.
-A transmission bus distributes electricity to one or more transmission lines.
+Industrial operators often integrate these systems using EPC Services for turnkey substation projects.

 Distribution Substation